 If you ever have any queries or concerns about your child we are always available to discuss this.
 Please contact our SENCo (details above), your child’s class teacher or our Headteacher to make an appointment.
 As a parent you will have input into the outcomes of your child’s Personalised Plan.
-This will be done through an initial meeting to write the plan, followed by a review in the Spring term and a final evaluation and transition meeting in the Summer.
+This will be done through an initial meeting to write the plan, followed by a review which are scheduled to be at least termly however a review is available whenever you would like.
 Some of this will be done through our biannual Parent’s Evenings as well SEND review meetings.
-If your child has an Educational Health Care Plan or top-up funding there will be a formal annual review meeting held in the Summer term.
+If your child has an Educational Health Care Plan or top-up funding (FFI) there will be a formal annual review meeting held in the Summer term.
 Our class teachers report to parents formally at the end of every year.

 Over the year there are regular opportunities for parents to take part in our open mornings or afternoons, where parents can come in and work with their child’s class.
 Our Home Learning Policy is on the website and this summarises our approach to this.
 All home learning is differentiated and opportunities are given for pupils to have support in school with this if they require.
 We offer curriculum evenings and workshops for parents to help you to support your child with their learning at home.

 How are parents and carers involved in the school?